nbcnews/brslint/README.md

 }
 ```

-You can select custom set of rules as shown below
+You can select your own set of rules as shown below

 ```
 {